paulohenriquevn/aws-solutions-architect/README.md

 ---

 ### Questão 155

-**Texto original:**
-A large media company hosts a web application on AWS.
-The company wants to start caching confidential media files so that users around the world will have reliable access to the files.
-The content is stored in Amazon S3 buckets.
-The company must deliver the content quickly, regardless of where the requests originate geographically.
-Which solution will meet these requirements?

-**Tradução:**
 Uma grande empresa de mídia hospeda uma aplicação web na AWS.
 A empresa quer começar a armazenar em cache arquivos de mídia confidenciais para que usuários ao redor do mundo tenham acesso confiável aos arquivos.
 O conteúdo está armazenado em buckets do Amazon S3.
 A empresa deve entregar o conteúdo rapidamente, independentemente de onde as solicitações se originem geograficamente.
 Qual solução atenderá a esses requisitos?